What is the Difference between the Body, Soul and Spirit?

 The intent of the Heart

 From this, we can conclude that indeed the spirit and soul are two different things.
 But they are tightly interwoven and interconnected with each other.
-This is probably why many men, (and of course when I say men, I mean men, women, and children) throughout history have often called the spirit and the soul the same thing.
+This is probably why many men, throughout history, have often called the spirit and the soul the same thing.
+And of course when I say men, I mean men, women, and children.
 But the Bible clearly teaches otherwise.
 Read on to learn about the body, soul, and spirit of man.

 Spirit and Soul – The Real You

 It seems that God did not find it necessary to give us a clear definition of the two words.
 Even though a distinction is made between spirit and soul in